dysartcoal/DataPipeline_AirflowSparkEMR/README.md

  ![US Visitors Steps](images/usvisitors_steps.png)

- 1. **Initial familiarisation with the i94 date.**  A small amount of data was explored locally in a Jupyter Notebook to get an understanding of the fields in the i94 data set, their types and any missing data in that small set.
+ 1. **Initial familiarisation with the i94 data.**  A small amount of data was explored locally in a Jupyter Notebook to get an understanding of the fields in the i94 data set, their types and any missing data in that small set.

  2. **Creation of lookup data sets.** the SAS description file was used to create lookup data sets for ports, first destination state and countries of citizenship and residency.
 Some basic regular expression matching was used in python in a Jupyter Notebook to separate out the state and the port name to enable future joining against city and state data.
 At this stage of the data exploration these new lookup tables were joined with the i94 data again to enable familiarisation with the data set.